Leveraging Multi-lingual Positive Instances in Contrastive Learning to Improve Sentence Embedding: Limitations

 \section{Limitations}

-Although we explore the effect of using multi-lingual translations as multiple positives, our experiments are restricted by the limited amount of multi-lingual translations.
-Even the XNLI data we used are machine-translated, not human-translated high-quality ones.
-Besides, our choice of training languages is also restricted by the XNLI dataset.
-The composition of the datasets and how one positive language can influence another remains to be explored.
+Although we explore the effect of using multi-lingual translations as multiple positives, the experiments are still limited by the number of languages.
+Study on more low-resource languages could be taken into consideration.
+Besides, the XNLI data we used are machine-translated, with possible noises within.
+The composition of the training languages and how the training languages can affect the testing on other languages also remains to be explored.
+Additionally, as we study the impact of multiple multi-lingual positives for sentence embedding in this paper, the positives are assigned with equal importance.
+But there are various fine-grained strategies to weight positives such as ranking deserving exploited.